kifeakor22/code-refactor/README.md

 ## Installation

-clone this repository to your local machine and open it using vs code
+clone this repository to your local machine

 ## Contributing